 Can Your Smartwatch Detect Atrial Fibrillation?

-Smartwatches can be a great tool for heart health monitoring.
-Most popular smartwatches on the market offer a heart rate monitor function, which has been primarily used by fitness enthusiasts for tracking their activity levels during a workout or throughout the day.
 Tracking heart rate is a great way to chart your own personal metabolic rate and allows you to compare your rate of exertion to other members of your age group, giving you a great indicator of your heart health.
 Heart rate monitoring can be a fun metric to track, but it’s also one of the cardiologist’s primary tools for assessing whether your health is functioning properly.

 What Your Heartbeat Says About Your Health

-- Whether your heartbeat is irregular
+- Is your heartbeat is irregular?

-- If your heart is enlarged
+- Is your heart enlarged?

-- Whether your heart is getting enough oxygen
+- Is your heart getting enough oxygen?

 How Smartwatches Detect Heart Rate